dotnet/docs-maui/docs/user-interface/controls/button.md

 }
 ```

 In this example, when the `Button` is tapped, the `OnButtonClicked` method executes.
 The `sender` argument is the `Button` object responsible for this event.
 You can use this to access the `Button` object, or to distinguish between multiple `Button` objects sharing the same `Clicked` event.
-The `Clicked` handler calls an animation function that rotates the `Label` 360 degrees in 1000 milliseconds:
+The `Clicked` handler calls an animation function that rotates the <xref:Microsoft.Maui.Controls.Label> 360 degrees in 1000 milliseconds:

 :::image type="content" source="media/button/button-rotation.png" alt-text="Screenshot of a Button.":::